This article was reviewed and updated on July 29, 2020

-Being a small business owner is a lot like being a juggler — if that juggler is handling a dozen spinning, double-ended torches that have been lit on fire.
+Being a small business owner and successfully managing your balance sheet is a lot like being a juggler—if that juggler is handling a dozen spinning, double-ended torches that have been lit on fire.
 In all seriousness, being an entrepreneur can be an exhilarating rush.
 Still, there are a lot of moving parts that you or your team will need to manage well if you want to be successful.
+How to find working capital is a challenge for a lot of small businesses, but doing it successfully is the lifeblood of your business.

-One important area that you have to stay on top of as a business owner is making sure your company has enough working capital to operate.
+One important area that you have to stay on top of as a business owner is working capital management—or making sure your company has the required working capital to operate.
 It doesn’t matter how many tasks or responsibilities you’re juggling either.
-This is one job you can’t afford to overlook.
+This is one job you can’t afford to overlook if you want to maintain your business’ financial health.

 How to Find Working Capital

-If you want to increase your working capital, either to solve a pressing cash flow problem or to free up money so your business can take advantage of an opportunity, it helps to know your options.
-Naturally, you can take out a working capital loan, and that’s something we will cover, but you would be incorrect to think borrowing is the only way to find working capital.
+If you want to increase your working capital, either to solve a pressing cash flow challenge or to free up money so your business can take advantage of an opportunity, it helps to know your options.
+Naturally, you can take out a working capital loan, and that’s something we will cover, but working capital financing isn’t the only way to find extra capital.

 1. Save More Profits to Reinvest

 There’s arguably no better way to find working capital (or to fund future business investments) than to squirrel away a portion of your profits.
-When you set aside part of your profits instead of immediately spending them, you can create more financial freedom to reinvest in your business in the future.
+Your business plan should always include some kind of savings so you can have cash in reserve.

 Having money in reserve gives you cash on hand to cover costs like: